1 2 Cup To Ml

 2. Multiply by the conversion factor: Multiply 1.5 cups by 236.59 ml/cup.
 This gives us: 1.5 cups * 236.59 ml/cup = 354.885 ml

 3. Round to a practical value: For most cooking and baking purposes, rounding to the nearest milliliter is sufficient.
-Therefore, 1 ½ cups is approximately equal to 355 ml.
+Which means, 1 ½ cups is approximately equal to 355 ml.

 Practical Applications and Variations